tom-howard/ros/content/com2009/la1/core/wk1.md

     ```
     ***

-    You will notice that the output has now changed slightly: items followed by a `/` are folders (aka *"directories"*) and items without the `/` are files (files will often have a file extension too).  ***How many items are there in the `turtlebot3_teleop` package directory?
-How many of these are directories and how many are files?***
+    You will notice that the output has now changed slightly: items followed by a `/` are folders (aka *"directories"*) and items without the `/` are files (files will often have a file extension too).

+    {{% nicenote note Question %}}
+How many items are there in the `turtlebot3_teleop` package directory?
+How many of these are directories and how many are files?
+    {{% /nicenote %}}

     *Launch files* for a package are typically located in a *launch* folder within the package directory.
 You should have noticed a `launch` folder in the output of the `ls` command above.
 1. `cd` is a *Linux command* that allows us to **C**hange the **D**irectory that the terminal is currently located in.
 Use this to navigate to the `turtlebot3_teleop` package `launch` folder and then use `ls` again to see what's in there.